 The Constitution of 1956- The First Constitution of Pakistan:

-Muhammad Ayub Khan abrogated the 1956 Constitution and enforced Martial Law in the country in 1958.
+Muhammad Ayub Khan abrogated the 1956 Constitution (The First Constitution of Pakistan) and enforced Martial Law in the country in 1958.
 He became the head of the state.
-In the 1956 Constitution, A parliamentary form of government was introduced.
+In the 1956 Constitution, A parliamentary form of government was introduced Where Prime Minister is the head of the State.

 As a new constitution was required to run the country, the 1962 constitution came into existence which introduced the Presidential form of Government.
 But this form of Government failed as the arose political crisis in the country which led to the abrogation of the 1962 constitution.